City on a Hill Scholarships

 An essay (300-500 words) responding to the following prompt: “Describe a barrier you’ve faced and the creative solution you used to overcome it.”

-Evidence of enrollment in an US high school for Fall 2026 (including, but not limited to a current financial aid award or transcript).
+Evidence of enrollment in an US high school or colllege/university for Fall 2026 (including, but not limited to a current financial aid award or transcript).

 Frequently Asked Questions